UPCOMING JEWISH MINDFULNESS EVENTS

 Please contact Alison here if you’re interested in:

-• 1:1 "Your Life is Your Practice, Your Practice is Your Life" coaching that integrates Jewish mindfulness (schedule a free 20-minute exploratory call)
+• One-on-one "Your Life is Your Practice, Your Practice is Your Life" coaching that integrates Jewish mindfulness (contact Alison to schedule a free 20-minute exploratory call)

 • Bringing these teachings to your community